BrindleDigital/rentfetch/readme.txt

 7. Add a shortcode to display what you'd like to display (there's a one-click copy list of available shortcodes on one of the plugin settings pages).

 == Changelog ==

+= 0.21.0 =

+* New base styles for the site backend.
+This should continue to be improved over time, but because we're working with the base plugin and addons, it's getting increasingly complex to maintain both admins.
+* A few additional styles for new Entrata forms.
+* Removing the units and floorplans CPTs from SEOPress notifications (this won't remove existing notices, but should help not spawn new ones all the time)

 = 0.20.1 =